Carmine shiner: Habitat and life history

-A Species At Risk
+Conservation status

-This species has been identified as Threatened by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC).
+This species has been identified as Endangered by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC).
 It is listed under the federal Species at Risk Act (SARA) and was afforded protection under the SARA as of June 2004.
 Additional protection is afforded through the federal Fisheries Act.
-Under the SARA, a recovery strategy must be developed for this species.
+Under the SARA, a recovery strategy has been developed for this species.

 Diet

 This fish eats primarily aquatic insects, some terrestrial insects, fish eggs, algae and diatoms.
 Prey are located by sight.

 Threats

 This species may be threatened by activities that alter turbidity, flow and/or substrate such as channelization, impoundment, drainage that increases sediment loading, streambed gravel removal and shoreline development.
 It has a narrow range of habitat requirements and may respond quickly to changes in habitat and water quality.
 During the past century, impoundments that have increased turbidity and decreased riffle habitat may have caused a decline in the abundance of this fish in the Winnipeg River system.
 Species introductions and bait harvesting may also pose a threat.